andreashandel/IDEMAbook/docs/index.md

 biblio-style: apalike
 documentclass: book
 link-citations: yes
-description: "This book convers infectious disease epidemiology from a dynamical systems perspective"
+description: "A modern, model-based approach to infectious disease epidemiology"
 ---

 # Preface {-}

-This book convers infectious disease epidemiology from a dynamical systems perspective.
+This book covers infectious disease epidemiology from a dynamical systems perspective.

 __Note 1: This book is currently under active development.
 I will likely be moving material around, adding new chapters or combining existing ones, and adding more content.
 I don't expect to delete major parts, but rewrites and reshuffling are expected to happen for a while.
 So if something you read previously is 'gone', it got likely moved to a different chapter/section of the book__